odpa/workshop-on-ontology-design-and-patterns/2023/index.md

 ### Submission Instructions
-<div style="text-align: justify;">Submissions should be made via the WOP 2023 EasyChair page.
+Submissions should be made via the WOP 2023 EasyChair page.
 Detailed instructions can be found at the [submission page](submission_instructions.md).
-Note that design pattern submissions also need to be submitted to the ontologydesignpatterns.org community portal, as described on that page.</div>
+Note that design pattern submissions also need to be submitted to the ontologydesignpatterns.org community portal, as described on that page.

 ### Posters
 <p style="text-align: justify;">Accepted pattern submissions will be expected to present a poster describing the pattern at the workshop poster session.
 Accepted research or short papers may also be presented in this manner if the authors would like to, but posters are not mandatory for such submissions.</p>